Zapit-Optostim/AllenAtlasTopDown/README.md

 ## Acknowledgements
 This code is derived from work done by Andy Peters in his [neuropixels_trajectory_explorer](https://github.com/petersaj/neuropixels_trajectory_explorer).
-Furthermore, Andy kindly provided a further script that demonstrated how to elegantly get the top-down ARA view in coordinates with respect to bregma.
+Furthermore, Andy kindly provided an additional script that demonstrated how to elegantly get the top-down ARA view in coordinates with respect to bregma.
-Neuropixels trajectory explorer with the Allen CCF mouse atlas or Waxholm rat atlas.
-See changelog below for history of updates.
 Some text from this README is taken from the neuropixels_trajectory_explorer README.

 ## Changelog
-* 2023-01-05: Initial work.
+* 2023-01-05: Initial commit.
+Minor bugfixes and improvements.